moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 2 Create a ROS Node and Executor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This first bit is a bit of boilerplate but you should be used to seeing this from the ROS 2 tutorials.
+This first block of code is a bit of boilerplate but you should be used to seeing this from the ROS 2 tutorials.

 .. code-block:: C++